 Training for a Spartan race?
+Then it’s probably time to adopt a Spartan diet plan, too.
 Think about this: “Nutrition can be the single most important weapon to successful training and a successful race,” according to SGX coach Matt Bouback.

-Bouback, founder of Power Combat Fitness in Belvidere and Byron, Illinois, and an expert in fitness nutrition, recommends would-be Spartans start cleaning up their nutrition at least one month prior to race day.
+Bouback, founder of Power Combat Fitness in Belvidere and Byron, Illinois, and an expert in fitness nutrition, recommends newbie Spartans start cleaning up their nutrition at least one month prior to race day.
 However, don’t think stepping away from the Cinnabon is all that’s needed to do-over your diet.
-You have to eat intelligently and with an eye to improving performance with food.
+You have to eat intelligently nearly 100% of the time to improve your performance with food.

 For example, Bouback says, “there is no better source of fuel then carbohydrate intake, but overconsumption of carbs can also lead to water retention and weight gain, which can impact performance.”